How Big Oil Misled The Public Into Believing Plastic Would Be Recycled

 It's also hugely profitable.
 The oil industry makes more than $400 billion a year making plastic, and as demand for oil for cars and trucks declines, the industry is telling shareholders that future profits will increasingly come from plastic.

 And if there was a sign of this future, it's a brand-new chemical plant that rises from the flat skyline outside Sweeny, Texas.
-It's so new that it's still shiny, and inside the facility, the cement is free from stains.
+It's so new that it's still shiny, and inside the facility, the concrete is free from stains.

 This plant is Chevron Phillips Chemical's $6 billion investment in new plastic.